 Q: Do you participate with Medicare or Medicaid?

-A: We do not participate with Medicare or Medicaid coverage, and you cannot submit reciepts to these government-sponsored healthcare programs for reimbursement.
+A: We do not participate with Medicare or Medicaid coverage, and you cannot submit receipts to these government-sponsored health care programs for reimbursement.
 We do private contract with Medicare patients.

 Q: Why doesn’t TIMC participate with insurance companies?

 A: We feel strongly that we want to deliver the types of care we provide without the encumbrances of insurance companies telling us how to practice medicine.
 The patient is the customer of insurance companies, not the doctor.
 That is why we give our patients receipts (called a HCFA form) to submit to their respective insurance carriers.
 In addition, we believe that paying for services rendered contributes to the success of our therapies.
 Patients who pay for care are more likely to follow through with suggested programs because they participate in their care and take ownership of outcomes.